 What is the difference between Swiss fondue and Savoyarde fondue?

 What is the difference between Swiss fondue and Savoyard fondue?
-A vital question (for a Haute-Savoie native)!
+A vital question (for a Haute-Savoie resident)!

-Just like raclette, fondue is an essential dish from mountainous regions, symbolizing conviviality and sharing.
-While Savoyard fondue is a specialty of Haute-Savoie, its Swiss counterpart also has international renown.
-But what are the real differences between these two cheese delights?
+Just like raclette, fondue is a must-have dish from mountainous regions, symbolizing conviviality and sharing.
+While Savoyard fondue is a specialty of Haute-Savoie, its Swiss counterpart also enjoys international fame.
+But what are the real differences between these two cheesy delights?
 Here is an overview to better understand.

 Origin and tradition

-Savoyard fondue, for its part, is rooted in the French Alpine culinary tradition, particularly in Haute-Savoie.
-It is a local reinterpretation, adapted to products available in the region.
+Savoyard fondue, on the other hand, is part of the French Alpine culinary tradition, particularly in Haute-Savoie.
+It is a local reinterpretation, adapted to the products available in the region.

 The main ingredient that distinguishes these two fondues is obviously the choice of cheeses: